Bookmark and Share

 who was assassinated at the age of 44 while running for President of Mexico in 1994.

-altar for the local puerto vallarta artist Manuel Lepe
+commemoration for local puerto vallarta artist Manuel Lepe in 2001

-Day of the Dead memorial altar for the local Puerto Vallarta artist Manuel Lepe at City Hall
+Day of the Dead altar commemorating local Puerto Vallarta artist Manuel Lepe

-The Day of the Dead tradition appears rooted in pre-Hispanic beliefs that the spirits of the dead
+As a bit of history, Day of the Dead traditions appear rooted in pre-Hispanic beliefs that the spirits of the dead

 went neither to a heaven or hell, but wandered for years before entering Mictlan, the "Land of the Dead".

-Exact traditions vary throughout Mexico due to its sixty or so indigenous groups.
-In some areas the
+Exact traditions and celebrations vary throughout Mexico due to its sixty or so indigenous groups.
+In some areas

 bonfires in their house doorways to guide the dead home.